TheodoreEhrenborg/tiny_stories_sae/README.md

 # TinyStories SAE

-Trains a sparse autoencoder on this [TinyStories](https://huggingface.co/roneneldan/TinyStories-33M) model
+Train a sparse autoencoder using your laptop on this [TinyStories](https://huggingface.co/roneneldan/TinyStories-33M) model

 Docs are [here](https://sae.ehrenborg.dev/).
 The rest of this readme is software engineering details.